 remove_wrinkles_photoshop_headshot_photography_blog-2-2 remove_wrinkles_photoshop_headshot_photography_blog-2 remove_wrinkles_photoshop_headshot_photography_blog-3

-If photoshop gets in the wrong hands it can be a disaster.
-It seems daily another story sheds light on photoshop mishaps.
+If Photoshop gets into the wrong hands it can be a disaster.
+It seems daily another story sheds light on Photoshop mishaps.
 All I have to say is Kim Kardashian and you know exactly what I am talking about.
 I feel a shift in media on the horizon.
-Dove soap has a very successful advertizing campaign promoting woman’s natural beauty called Real Women.
+Dove soap has a very successful advertising campaign promoting women’s natural beauty called Real Women.
 Magazines are starting to have covers featuring +size models with no photoshopping at all!
 The time is now to embrace who you are.

 remove_wrinkles_photoshop_headshot_photography_blog-4 remove_wrinkles_photoshop_headshot_photography_blog-5 remove_wrinkles_photoshop_headshot_photography_blog-6 remove_wrinkles_photoshop_headshot_photography_blog-7

 The photos on this blog post are exactly what I handed to the client and have very little skin retouching.
 What I generally Photoshop are minor skin blemishes.
-My rule of thumb is, if the skin blemish will not be there in in two weeks then I remove it.
+My rule of thumb is, if the skin blemish will not be there in two weeks then I remove it.
 If it is a feature like a mole or freckles that will be there longer than two weeks, I do not remove it.
 I also put a lot of time into colour correction.
-Generally peoples skin colour is a different shade depending on the body part.
+Generally people’s skin colour is a different shade depending on the body part.
 Hands tend to be a little more red, I will usually bring down the redness that is naturally present and try to get the skin colour to match the rest of the body.
-I adjust the light levels to draw the focus on to the person.
-Sometimes there is wardrobe malfunctions or a piece of hair got away from us, I fix those things.
+I adjust the light levels to draw the focus onto the person.
+Sometimes there is wardrobe malfunctions or a piece of hair that gets away from us, I fix those things.
 I use Photoshop to enhance the beauty you already have, I do not use Photoshop to turn you into somebody you are not.
 I use Photoshop very responsibly.
+Take a look at my headshot photography portfolio for more examples!